BlackCatRepo/Oneshot-2014-PS-Vita/README.md

 # Oneshot (2014) "port" for PS VITA

 **This game contains full version of Oneshot from 2014, please be sure to check this guy: https://foxfan-e.itch.io/newko-mod and this guy: https://github.com/cmaster25.
-They make this game possible run on Android or Wii with new Niko sprites.
+They make this game possible to run on Android or Wii with new Niko sprites.
 So I decided to try this one on Vita and it's worked!
 You can find this version with old sprites on itch.io (but it's not working on Vita lol)**

 ## Description